 At Immunity Therapy Center, we utilize a variety of alternative cancer treatments to strengthen your immune system while directly targeting your cancer cells.
 We take a holistic approach to prostate cancer and focus on the overall health of our patients.

-We offer a variety of options for holistic treatment for prostate cancer such as intravenous solutions (DMSO, Customized IV Therapy and Hydrogen Peroxide IV).
+We offer a variety of options for holistic treatment for prostate cancer such as Cryoablation Therapy and intravenous solutions (DMSO, Customized IV Therapy and Hydrogen Peroxide IV).
 As part of our alternative therapy, we’re big advocates in the idea that your attitude truly affects the results of your cancer treatment program.
 We find patients with positive attitudes, and hope for their cancer therapy, see more successful results.

 If you are interested in alternative prostate cancer treatment in Mexico, reach out to us today.
 Tijuana has become a hub for alternative cancer treatment centers, paving the way for holistic care to become part of the cancer treatment dialogue everywhere.
 We’re proud to be one of the leaders who offer prostate cancer natural treatment options.